-Given the identified limitations of the existing impairment test and considering possible enhancements to it, the ASCG, on balance, comes to the conclusion that the reintroduction of goodwill amortisation constitutes a more worthy alternative to pursue.
+Given the identified limitations of the existing impairment test and considering the impossibility of significant enhancements to it, the ASCG, on balance, concludes that the reintroduction of goodwill amortisation constitutes a more worthy alternative to pursue.
 This would also reduce the magnitude of any necessary impairments and could therefore take some pressure off the impairment test itself.